MicrosoftDocs/ATADocs/ATADocs/DeployUse/manage-telemetry-settings.md

 Advanced Threat Analytics (ATA) collects anonymized telemetry data about ATA and transmits the data over an HTTPS connection to Microsoft servers.
 This data is used by Microsoft to help improve future versions of ATA.

 ## Data collected
-Collected data includes the following:
+Collected anonymized data includes the following:

 -   Performance counters from both the ATA Center    and the ATA Gateway